 - Sign up to the GLA’s self-build register to help local authorities assess demand for self-build.

-The Mayor is supporting the new London Community-led Housing Hub.
+The Mayor is supporting the new Community-led Housing London Hub.
 This will be closely coordinated with our programme for small sites.

-Community-led organisations can also get help and support from bodies in the Community-led Housing Alliance such as:
+Community-led organisations can also get help and support from national bodies in the Community-led Housing Alliance such as: